ChrisKlimpke/TrackerSDKv2/README.md

 # TrackerSDKv2

-Version string used is 2021-06-07R
+Version string used is 2021-06-22R

-This version includes some minor bug fixes - 2021-06-08
+This version includes some minor bug fixes.

-A description of this SDK can be found in VykingTrackerSDK-2021-03-31.pdf
+A description of this SDK can be found in VykingTrackerSDK-2021-06-22.pdf

 The SDK relies on camera access and it is the apps responsibility to request camera access, the example code section provides an example of how to do this.